 - These cookies spread quite a bit while baking, so you end up with a crisp cookie on the outside with beautiful soft texture inside

 - Use shortening in these cookies.
-It really does something beautiful to these cookies in terms of texture.
+It really does something beautiful to them in terms of texture.
 You can definitely use butter instead, but the texture will change.

 - You can use 2 teaspoons of Pumpkin Pie spice in place of the allspice and cinnamon.
 You can also substitute quick oats in this cookie.